FAU-LAP/NOMAD-CAMELS/docs/programmers_guide/instrument_drivers.md

 ---

 <details>
-  <summary>Code example: Use the auto-generated UI for instrument settings</summary>
+  <summary>Code example: Use the auto-generated UI for instrument settings (for Keithley 237)</summary>

 {% highlight python %}
 from nomad_camels_driver_keithley_237.keithley_237_ophyd import Keithley_237 # Change this line!